 - I think Halo is the most overrated video game series of all-time.

-- I think Gone Home is incredibly pretentious and tells a generic story in the most boring, derivative, unoriginal way possible.
+- I think Gone Home tells a generic story using boring, derivative, unoriginal methods.
+It’s middling at best.

 - I think Apple products are overpriced, anti-competitive fashion accessories that cultivate one of the most obnoxious, apologist fanbases on Earth.

-- I think The Beatles made decidedly average music at best.
+- I think The Beatles made average music at best.

 - Anyone who says mobile phones and tablets are going to take over all of video games is completely clueless.